-- a) Monthly fixed compensation: it is established in accordance with the position held and based on the internal equality principle, since all officers holding equivalent position earn the same monthly fixed compensation amount, also providing mobility across our different businesses.
-Fixed compensation amounts are defined considering market competition. - b) Annual variable compensation in shares(1):
+a) Monthly fixed compensation: it is established in accordance with the function performed and based on the internal equality principle, also providing mobility across our different businesses.
+Fixed compensation amounts are defined considering market competition.

+b) Annual variable compensation in shares(1):